I'll tell you right now that when we found this place in 2008--about six months after they opened--we finally settled ourselves in Utah County.

 |Heirloom Restaurant Group's food really represents this quote well.|

-If you want the best ingredients you must use fresh, local, & in-season.
-The Heirloom Restaurant Group gets many of their ingredients from local farms & suppliers: Clifford Family Farm, Jacob's Cove, Rockhill Creamery, Amano Chocolates, Christiansen Family Farm, etc.
+If you want the best ingredients you must use fresh, local, and in-season.
+The Heirloom Restaurant Group gets many of their ingredients from local farms and suppliers: Clifford Family Farm, Jacob's Cove, Rockhill Creamery, Amano Chocolates, Christiansen Family Farm, La Nay Ferme, etc.